 Real Property Appraiser Qualification Criteria

-In order to be issued an appraisal license, OREA requires applicants to meet all the criteria established by the Appraisal Qualifications Board of the Appraisal Foundation.
+In order to be issued an appraisal license, BREA requires applicants to meet all the criteria established by the Appraisal Qualifications Board of the Appraisal Foundation.

 Real Property Appraiser Qualification Criteria (AQB)